 The value of your wrongful death claim depends on a variety of factors.
 If you are wondering what your lawsuit may be worth before you decide whether to move forward or not, contact us right away.
 We have decades of experience handling wrongful death claims.

 While the personal representative of the decedent’s estate files the wrongful death claim, the punitive damages are divided based on Alabama’s intestate laws.
 These are the rules of how an estate is divided when an individual dies without a will.
 This law defines who the decedent’s heirs are and their proportion of the compensation.

-When you lose a loved one in an accident, you may have a number of questions.
-It can be extremely difficult to find the answers yourself when you are grieving and dealing with the practical ramifications of the accident.
-Our attorneys at Belt & Bruner, P.C. are here to answer your questions and address your concerns.
+You may have many questions about what happens after losing a loved one in an accident.
+It can be challenging to find the answers yourself when you are grieving.
+Our attorneys at Belt, Bruner & Barnett, P.C. are here to answer your questions and address your concerns.
 We will go over Alabama’s wrongful death law with you, and if you wish to move forward, we will investigate your loved one’s death and guide you through the insurance claim or legal process.